corrode/corrode.github.io/content/blog/how-functional-is-rust/index.md

 * **Leverage functional patterns for data transformations.** Especially within smaller scopes like functions and closures, functional methods such as mapping, filtering, or reducing can make your code both concise and clear.
-* **Embrace Object-oriented patterns for structure.** For organizing larger applications or modules, consider object-oriented constructs.
-Using struct or enum can encapsulate related data and functions, providing a clear structure.
+* **Embrace Object-oriented patterns for organization .** For organizing larger applications, consider object-oriented constructs.
+Using structs or enums can encapsulate related data and functions, providing a clear structure.
 * **Use imperative style for granular control.** In scenarios where you're working close to the hardware, or when you need explicit step-by-step execution, the imperative style is often a necessity.
 It allows for precise